sentclose/sentc-docs/docs/guide/light/user.md

 # User

 The light sdk provides secure user register and login as well as group management.
-We are not storing any additional information about the user only the necessary data for login.
+We are not storing any additional information about the user, only the necessary data for login.
 If you require additional information, such as an email address or full name, you can register the user from your own backend.

 Please refer to the [own backend](/guide/advanced/backend-only/) section for more information.

 The registration and login processes are mostly the same as from the end-to-end encryption sdk.
-The only difference is that there are no user keys only device keys.
+The only difference is that there are no user keys, only device keys.

 Using Multi-factor auth with an authentication app is also possible.

 ## Register

-The username/identifier can be anything, such as a name, email address, or random number.
+The username/identifier can be anything, such as a name, email address or random number.
 The username is only required to log in to the correct device.

 :::: tabs#p